onewelcome/identity-cloud-documentation/docs/dabp/guides/technical/person-report.md

 The API requires authentication using OIDC.
 Make sure you add a valid access token to the request header.

-The person report for a person with a given identifier (`referenceId`) can be received by doing a GET request to: `https://dabp.onegini.com/delegate/api/v2/people/{referenceId}/report`.
+The person report for a person with a given identifier (`referenceId`) can be received by doing a GET request to `https://dabp.onegini.com/delegate/api/v2/people/{referenceId}/report`.

-Person report is meant to be used only by external systems and not directly by logged in users.
+Person report is meant to be used only by external systems and not directly by logged-in users.
-To achieve this, the external system should be enrolled in the access component as a client, and should request a dedicated scope `dabp_person_report` when obtaining the token.
+To achieve this, the external system should be enrolled in the access component as a client and should request a dedicated scope `dabp_person_report` when obtaining the token.
 This token should be then provided when requesting the person report.

 There are two scenarios when the report is requested:

-* when the user is logged in to the external system and it needs to check user policies (so linked with real user activity)
+* When the user is logged in to the external system and it needs to check users policies (so linked with real user activity)
-* when external system does some synchronization work and needs to check some user information (so not linked with real user activity)
+* When the external system does some synchronization work and needs to check users information (so not linked with real user activity)

 To support both scenarios and keep the information about user activity, generation of the report will update person last activity date by default.
 If you want to use the report for the second scenario (not related to user activity) please execute the request with additional parameter `skipUpdatingActivity=true`